soxueren/atsd/portals/portals.md

 ### Key Features

-- ATSD has a wide range of built-in portals that come out-of-the-box.
+- ATSD has a wide range of built-in portals that come standard out of the box.
 You don’t need to spend time on their configuration and modeling.
-- You can create your personalized portals that will include only required widgets and metrics.
+- You can create personalized portals that will include only your required widgets and metrics.
-- Not only that you can manage information on your portal, you can manage the way your portal looks.
-You can choose one of the theme that comes with ATSD, or you can upload your own themes.
+- Not only can you manage the information on your portal, but also manage the way your portal looks.
+You can choose a theme that comes standard with ATSD, or you can upload your own one.

-Out-of-the-box, ATSD contains over 20 built-in portals for:
+Standard out of the box, ATSD contains over 20 built-in portals for:

 - ATSD host system